-I am Junior Smart and different newspapers have said various things about my history.
+I am Junior Smart and different newspapers have had various things to say about my history.
 Some focus on the criminal history stating that I was a gang member, whilst others state that I was a young person caught on the periphery.
-Regardless of whichever one you choose to believe, the culmination of negative choices I made led to be being sentenced to twelve years originally for a serious drug related offence.
+Regardless of whichever one you choose to believe, the culmination of negative choices I made led to me being sentenced to twelve years originally for a serious drug related offence.

 Nothing prepares you for the reality of prison.
-Irrespective of the position you take that prisons are too soft, or that prisoners are lazy and will never change, prisons are a place of paranoia, fear, loneliness and oppression.
+Irrespective of the position you take that prisons are too soft, and that people should be locked up for longer or that prisoners are lazy and will never change, prisons are a place of paranoia, fear, loneliness and oppression.
 Whilst in custody I resolved that I would help others in the same situation.
-This led to me first being trained as a 'Listener' a group of prisoners trained by the Samaritans to support other people in custody going through times of crisis.
+This led to me first being trained as a 'Listener'; a group of prisoners trained by the Samaritans to support other people in custody going through times of crisis.

 As a Listener, while providing support I came face to face with the crucial deficits and helplessness of those in custody.
 The endless revolving cycle where basic skills and support are lacking.
 This led to me setting up the reading scheme 'Toe by Toe' to teach people how to read and write and seeing this grow gave me a thirst for helping other people change.
-I also went on a journey of change for myself to make myself a better person for the very few that had stayed by me.
-I witnessed first-hand the reality of many people I had looked at as friends and choose to call my family disappear and all that was really left besides a few closest people who continued to value me was my sisters and brother who took it upon themselves to support me.
+I also went on a journey of change; to make myself a better person for the very few that had stayed by me.
+I witnessed first-hand the reality of many people I had looked at as friends and chose to call my family disappear and all that remained beside me were a few closest people who continued to value me as a person and my sisters and brother who took it upon themselves to support me.
 I retook all my failed GCSE's and turned them into successes.

 Eighteen months before my release I gave up my perceived freedom in a semi-open prison to mentor young offenders in a YOI.
 The young people there were very challenging but incredibly bright.
 It was the success I had here which led me to meet the Head of NOMS and a once chance meeting with St Giles Trust where I proposed the model of SOS Project.
 An ex-offender led gangs intervention project offering intensive, tailored one-to-one support for young people caught up in the negative vortex of gangs and weapons crime.
 Initially starting as a small south London pilot, SOS grew over the years to become London’s largest gangs exit project;assisting over 500 young people annually to break free from gang, gun and knife crime and lead positive, productive lives in the community.